chakurmaksim/taco-cloud/README.md

 Spring boot application template
 ================================

-Repository describes the structure of a typical service, includes a typical technical stack.
+Repository describes the structure of a typical service, includes a typical technical stack such as Persisting data with Spring Data JPA, Securing web requests, Validating form input, REST services, Consuming REST endpoints with RestTemplate, Sending messages with JMS.
 Contains an example of a simple taco-cloud application with main operations on typical objects.

 Application usage